15 Places in the United States That Feel Like Europe

 Where to stay: Sonnenalp Vail

 Germany’s Allgäu in southern Bavaria is best known for Neuschwanstein, which is said to be the inspiration behind the castles in both Disney’s Cinderella and Sleeping Beauty movies.
 But instead of booking it to a theme park, head to the scenic mountain village of Vail.
-The chalet-style Sonnenalp Vail at its heart is actually owned and operated by the same family as the Sonnenalp in Germany.
-You won’t find a castle here, per se, but you will be treated like a princess—a Bavarian princess—with access to all of the German food you could imagine.
+The chalet-style Sonnenalp Vail is owned and operated by the same family as the Sonnenalp in Germany.
+You won’t find a castle here, but you will be treated like a princess—a Bavarian princess—with access to warming fondue.
 Visit during Christmas when the town really feels like a picture-perfect European village, decorated with lights and a layer of snow.
-Oktoberfest is also the perfect time for some fun.
+Oktoberfest is also a fine time for some fun.

 12. Calistoga, California